Pharaohs to Cocoa

 Surrounding countries: Libya, Israel, and, Sudan

-Climate: Semi-desert
+Climate: Desert

 Most known for: Ancient Egyptian civilization, such as Pyramids of Giza and Sphinx